rclone/rclone/CONTRIBUTING.md

   * Add [documentation](#writing-documentation) for a new feature.
   * [Commit your changes](#committing-your-changes) using the [message guideline](#commit-messages).

-When you are done with that push your changes to Github:
+When you are done with that push your changes to GitHub:

     git push -u origin my-new-feature